jclin22009/CS107-Notes/January 31, 2022.md

 # January 31, 2022: More Void* Stuff

-> Midterm is on Tuesday, and it's probably going to be a website where you fill it out.
+> Midterm is on Tuesday, and it's probitably going to be a website where you fill it out.
 >
 > Generics, etc. are going to be on the midterm